monero-project/monero-site/README.md

 The roadmap can be translated on Weblate [on Weblate](https://translate.getmonero.org/projects/getmonero/monero-site/).

-## How to add a new Merchant
+## How to add or remove a merchant

-### 1. Edit the .yml file
+### Add a merchant

+If you want to add a merchant you should first open an issue using the ['New Merchant' template](https://github.com/monero-project/monero-site/issues/new?assignees=&labels=%F0%9F%8F%AA+merchant:+removal%2C+%F0%9F%94%8D+Needs+investigation&template=new-merchant.md&title=Remove+%3CNAME_OF_THE_MECHANT%3E+from+the+list+of+merchants).
+Fill upp all sections and wait for somebody to investigate it.

+After the issue has been accepted, the merchant can be added to the page.

+To add a merchant (after it has been approved) follow these steps:

 Navigate to the `/_data/` folder and open `merchants.yml`.
 You will notice a list separated by hyphenated `-category` tags.

 Find the category that best describes your business/service and copy the code below, making sure you are keeping the alphabetic order consistent:

 ```
 - name:
   url:
 ```

 and paste it in the correct category under the `merchants:` section.
+Make sure to respect the alphabetical order of the entries.

 Fill in the data as follows:

-* `name:` The name of the business/service.
+- `name:` The name of the business/service.
-* `url:` The external url of the business/service.
+- `url:` The external url of the business/service.
 This link must have http:// (or https://) at the beginning if it is an external link.

-**Make sure the indentation is EXACTLY the same as the other proposals in the area.
-If it's not the jekyll build WILL fail.**
+Make sure the indentation is EXACTLY the same as the other proposals in the area.
+If it's not the jekyll build WILL fail.

-Save the file.
+### Remove a merchant

+Open an issue using the ['Remove Merchant' template](https://github.com/monero-project/monero-site/issues/new?assignees=&labels=%F0%9F%8F%AA+merchant%3A+removal%2C+%F0%9F%94%8D+Needs+investigation&template=remove-merchant.md&title=Remove+%3CNAME_OF_THE_MECHANT%3E+from+the+list+of+merchants) and fill up all sections.

 ## How to add a question to the FAQ
 The structure of the FAQ is a bit more complex than it used to be and contains anchors, variables and a TOC.
 A step by step guide would be too complex to follow.
 A basic knowledge of HTML is necessary to edit the page.
 If you wish to add a new FAQ please open an issue in the repository or/and contact the Website workgroup.